What’s a country that you’ve always wanted to go to?

 - Sift the cake flour, baking powder and salt into a bowl.
 Set aside.

-- In a mixer fitted with a whisk attachment, add the egg whites and whisk until foamy.
+- In a clean mixer bowl fitted with a whisk attachment, add in the 2 egg whites and whisk until foamy.

 - Add in the cream of tartar and continue whisking.
-Gradually add in the sugar and whisk until stiff peaks form.
+Gradually add in the sugar and whisk until the egg whites form stiff peaks.

-- Transfer the whipped egg whites to a large clean bowl.
+- Transfer the whipped egg whites from the stand mixer bowl to a large clean bowl.
+Set aside.

 - Using the same stand mixer bowl, replace the whisk with the paddle attachment and add in the butter and sugar.